 “Hunters sometimes argue that if they were to stop hunting, the deer population would explode.
 This is a false argument, because if hunting were to stop, we would also stop the practices that increase the deer population.
 Read article…

 If the world went vegan, farmers and slaughterhouse workers would be out of a job!

 “It’s always funny to me when environmentalists who don’t have a qualm about suggesting that oil refinery workers be retrained to join the green economy fall all over themselves with outrage whenever a vegan suggests that dairy farmers learn to grow plant crops instead.” – Pattrice Jones

 There are people whose job it is to write advertisements designed to make young people want to smoke.
 There are people whose job it is to torture other humans.
 There are people whose job it is to drip blinding chemicals into the eyes of restrained rabbits.
 There are people whose job it is to confine mother foxes and their babies in tiny cages, kill them via anal electrocution, and skin them for luxury fur trim.
-Just because we live in a world where people are able to make a living out of exploiting and hurting others doesn’t make it right.
+Just because we live in a world where people and industries are able to make a living out of exploiting and hurting others doesn’t make it right.
 Having a job is not a virtue in and of itself.

 Consider also that modern animal farming methods have drastically reduced jobs in the farming sector.
 The intensive confinement, or factory farming, model that dominates Western, and, increasingly, global animal agriculture, is based on the use of feeding and housing technologies that produce the greatest amount of animals with the least amount of cost and labor.
 This means that, to give just one example, a typical “broiler” chicken shed with as many as ten thousand birds crammed inside will commonly be overseen by a single worker.